nightisyang/angular-ivy-hdgcjx/README.md

     - [x] able to implement strictly typed form
     - [x] able to explain the usage scenarios
     - [x] able to add Typed Form Group Model

+## Part 2: validation
+1. From the form created in part 1, add validation message when error input added
+    - [ ] display error in forms when user enters wrong type in forms

+2. Display error message when clicking submit, but the form is invalid
+    - [ ] prompt using toastr invalid to user when onSubmit()

+2. click submit button to display success message when the form is valid.
+    - [ ] if form is valid, display success prompt using toastr when onSubmit()

+3. library involves:
+    - bootstrap 5
+    - angular form group
+    - toastr